-Generally, an employee who has taken family or medical leave under the law must be restored to the employee's previous position or to an equivalent position, with the same status, pay, employment benefits, length-of-service credit and seniority as of the date of leave.
+If the Department notifies the Guild that a request for PFM Leave has been approved, you will be placed on a PFM Leave of absence for the dates approved by the Department.
+Upon return to the Guild, you will be restored to the same or an equal pay position, with the same status, pay, employment benefits, length-of-service credit, and seniority as of the date of PFM Leave.